Tracy Chapman is an American singer, songwriter, and a very famous personality in her own right in the folk rock scene.

 In between performing songs from her Grammy Award-winning album, she continued to write and return to the studio to record Crossroads (1989).

-Chapman dedicated one song to Mandela on her album, Freedom Now.
-Although the album did not receive the same recognition as the first, it also made the Billboard 200 as well as other charts.
+Chapman dedicated one song to Mandela on her album, "Freedom Now."
+Although the album did not receive the same recognition as her first, it also charted on the Billboard 200, as well as other charts.

 A little about the life of the singer